-Demand forecasting is a critical part of supply chain management and relevant to all supply chain management processes, from customer relationship management (CRM) to product development.
+Demand forecasting is a critical part of supply chain management and is relevant to all supply chain management processes, from customer relationship management (CRM) to product development.
 But wide-scale disruptions can have a resounding effect on consumer markets, which disrupts companies’ abilities to predict demand.

 As many individuals around the globe isolated themselves and became unemployed, they also stopped spending.
-“Compounding the blow for companies, the initial supply shock has become interwoven with a demand crisis in Europe, the United States and other major economies as workers and consumers are ordered to stay home,” says Bloomberg.
+“Compounding the blow for companies, the initial supply shock has become interwoven with a demand crisis in Europe, the United States, and other major economies as workers and consumers are ordered to stay home,” says Bloomberg.
 This affects both B2C industries that service consumers, and B2B companies that service companies affected by unexpected drops in consumer demand.

 Historical data and even real-time data analysis via traditional BI solutions provide companies with only a limited picture of potential shifts in demand, answering only the basic questions, such as . . .